-The Sweetgrass Golf Club is pleased to welcome golfers, sponsors, volunteers and spectators to the LPGA Symetra Tour’s ninth annual tournament Island Resort Championship at Sweetgrass June 21-23, 2019.
-156 players from 35 countries and 40 states will compete for the $200,000 purse and their chance to earn an automatic exemption into the Evian Championship in France as a part of the 2019 LPGA Major.
-As of 2019, the Island Resort Championship at Sweetgrass Golf Club will serve as the official United States qualifier for The Evian Championship.
-Tony Mancilla, the General Manager for Island Resort and Casino states,
+The Sweetgrass Golf Club was pleased to welcome golfers, sponsors, volunteers and spectators to the LPGA Symetra Tour’s tenth Island Resort Championship at Sweetgrass June 11-13, 2021.
+144 players competed for the $200,000 purse and their chance to earn an automatic exemption into The Evian Championship in France as a part of the 2021 LPGA Major.
+As of 2019, the Island Resort Championship at Sweetgrass serves as the official United States qualifier for The Evian Championship.
+Tony Mancilla, the General Manager for Island Resort & Casino states,

 “We are truly honored to be distinguished in this way and welcome some of the best players in the world to our venue for a chance to make it into a LPGA major.
 Each year our team has worked to improve the event and this offers a sort of reward for the diligence and time they have invested in the Island Resort Championship to make it one of the best stops on the Symetra Tour.”

 Score: 69 – 63 – 67 = 199 (-17)

 Metraux (Lausanne, Switzerland) attended Florida State University and concluded her career there with the third lowest stroke average (73.18) in school history.
 The 2021 Island Resort Championship was her first career win since she turned professional in May 2018.

 Score: 69 – 71 – 65 – 0 = 205 (-11)

 Iacobelli is a native of Melbourne, Florida and was inducted into the Florida Institute of Technology Hall of Fame in 2014.
 Entering the 2019 season with a total of 104 career starts with two wins and 20 top-10 performances since her rookie year in 2010.

 68 – 70 – 69 – 0 = 207 (-9)